uberdragon/owl20/README.md

 # Owl20 - Beyond20 to Owlbear Rodeo Bridge

-A Chrome extension that bridges Beyond20 dice roll data to Owlbear Rodeo iframes.
+A Browser extension that bridges Beyond20 dice roll data to Owlbear Rodeo iframes.
 This extension focuses purely on data transmission - it listens for Beyond20 events and passes the raw JSON data to iframes without any visual display.

 > **For end users**: Visit [owl20.uberdragon.org](https://owl20.uberdragon.org) for installation instructions and setup guide.